samster395/samster395.github.io/_posts/2024-2-4-3D-Printer-Waste-Recycling.md

 <img src='https://i.imgur.com/vJYrUBJ.jpg' height='320'>

-This is what the inside looks like, the slopes are at 30 degree angle.
+This is what the inside looks like, the slopes are at 30 degree angles.

 <img src='https://i.imgur.com/Q7mtHSs.jpg' height='320'>